asreview/asreview-insights/README.md

 ```
 ![Recall with multiple lines](https://github.com/asreview/asreview-insights/blob/master/docs/example_multiple_lines.png)

-## Metrics
+## `metrics`

-The metrics in ASReview-insights can be used to extract metrics at given
+The `metrics` subcommand in ASReview Insights can be used to compute metrics
-values.
-The easiest way to get metrics on a ASReview project file is with the
+at given values.
+The easiest way to get compute metrics for a ASReview project
-following command don the command line:
+file is with the following command don the command line:

 ```
-asreview stats sim_van_de_schoot_2017.asreview
+asreview metrics sim_van_de_schoot_2017.asreview
 ```

 which results in